AdrienPlacais/Simulia_Multipactor_lib/README.md

 # How to use
 ## Documentation
-Documentation is available at [this link](https://adrienplacais.github.io/Simulia_Multipactor_lib/html/index.html).
+Documentation is available at [this link](https://simultipac.readthedocs.io/en/latest/).

 ## Tutorial
-Examples are provided in the `examples` folder and in the documentation (work in progress).
+Examples are provided in the `examples` folder and [in the documentation](https://simultipac.readthedocs.io/en/latest/manual/examples_jupyter_notebooks.html).

 # Gallery
 ## Compute exponential growth factor